kingzamzon/docs/docs/SDK/Explanation/LitActions/helloWorld.md

 Lit Actions are JavaScript programs used to define arbitrary signing conditions for [PKPs](/coreConcepts/LitActionsAndPKPs/PKPs.md).
 In other words, they are the immutable "rules" that dictate _what_ or _who_ has permission to sign using a particular PKP.

 To create a Lit Action, all you need to do is write some JavaScript code that will accomplish your goals.
 The Lit Protocol provides JS function bindings to do things like request a signature or check an arbitrary condition.
+If you need to include dependencies like NPM packages, use a bundler like Webpack or ESBuild to create a single JS file and provide that bundle as your Lit Action.

 In order to collect the responses from the Lit nodes, you'll also need to write some client side JS.
 This will allow you to combine the collected key shares [above the threshold](/Introduction/howItWorks.md) to form the complete signature.